strokovnjaka/JupyterLabOnAzure/README.md

 # Use case JupyterLabOnAzure: a server with jupyter lab on Azure with terraform

-Use case for putting jupyter lab server on Azure with terraform/ansible.
+Use case for putting jupyter lab server with git repo support on Azure with terraform/ansible.

 ## Build the image